anjalinimz/pizza-sales-report/README.md

 This chart will allow us to identify peak months or periods of high order activity.

 3. Percentage of Sales by Pizza Category:
-Create a pie chart that shows the of sales across diffèrent pizza categories.
+Create a pie chart that shows the percentage of sales across different pizza categories.
 This chart will provide insights into the popularity of various pizzas and their overall sales.

+4. Percentage of Sales by Pizza Category:
+Create a pie chart that shows the percentage of sales across different pizza sizes.

+5. Total pizzas sold by pizza category:
+Create a funnel chart that shows the total pizzas sold by pizza category.

+6. Best/Worst pizzas by revenue, quantity and total orders:
+Create clustered bar chars to display top 5 and bottom 5 pizzas by by revenue, quantity and total orders.

 #### DATASOURCE